 To a large extent, a country's culture is composed of formal systems.
-Formal systems often direct, guide, constrain, or promote some behaviors over others.
-A legal system, like taxation, may favor the first-time homebuyer in the United States, and as a consequence, home ownership may be pursued instead of other investment strategies.
-That same legal system, via tariffs, may levy import taxes on specific goods and services, and reduce their demand as the cost increases.
-Each of these systems reinforces, or discourages, actions based on cultural norms, creating regulations that reflect ways that each culture, through its constituents, views the world.
+Formal systems often direct, guide, constrain, or promote some behaviours over others.
+A legal system, via tariffs, may levy import taxes on specific goods and services, and reduce their demand as the cost increases.
+Formal systems reinforce or discourage actions based on cultural norms, creating regulations that reflect ways that each culture, through its constituents, views the world.

-In this section we'll examine intercultural communication from the standpoint of international communication, itself a reflection of intercultural communication.
+In this section, we'll examine intercultural communication from the standpoint of international communication.
 International communication can be defined as communication between nations, but we recognize that nations do not exist independent of people.
-Inter-nation communication is typically government to government or, more accurately, governmental representatives to governmental representatives.
+International communication is typically government to government or, more accurately, governmental representatives to governmental representatives.
 It often involves topics and issues that relate to the nations as entities, broad issues of trade, and conflict resolution.
-People use political, legal, and economic systems to guide and regulate behavior, and diverse cultural viewpoints necessarily give rise to many variations.
-Ethical systems also guide behavior, but often in less formal, institutional ways.
+People use political, legal, and economic systems to guide and regulate behaviour, and diverse cultural viewpoints necessarily give rise to many variations.
+Ethical systems also guide behaviour, but often in less formal, institutional ways.
 Together these areas form much of the basis of international communication, and warrant closer examination.